-3 8.
-Also requests the Executive Director to prepare, in consultation with member States, the commemoration of the creation of the UN Environment Programme by the UN Conference on the Human Environment held in Stockholm from 5 to 16 June 1972, making use of contributions from relevant stakeholders;
+&lt;sup>3 8.
+Also requests the Executive Director to prepare, in consultation with member States, the commemoration of the CNN Environment Programme by the UN Conference on the Human Environment held in Stockholm from 5 to 16 June 1972, making use of contributions from relevant stakeholders;

-4 14.
+&lt;sup>4 14.
 Requests the Executive Director to submit an action plan for the implementation of subparagraphs (a)-(h) of paragraph 88 of the outcome document of the UN Conference on Sustainable Development, to be submitted for consideration by the UNEA at its 5th session, and invites the Director-General of the UN Office at Nairobi to contribute to the development of the plan in respect of the implementation of subparagraph (g) concerning the headquarters functions of the UNEP in Nairobi.

-5 Recommendations agreed in Nairobi on 22 May 2019.
+&lt;sup>5 Recommendations agreed in Nairobi on 22 May 2019.